-- All resources shall be available through the JSON application/json media type. - Redfish Services shall make every resource available in a JSON-based representation, as specified in RFC4627.
+- All resources shall be available through the JSON application/json media type. - Redfish services shall make every resource available in a JSON-based representation as a JSON object, as specified in RFC8259.
 Receivers shall not reject a JSON-encoded message, and shall offer at least one JSON-based response representation.
 An implementation may offer additional non-JSON media type representations.

-To request compression, clients specify an Accept-Encoding request header.
+To request compression in the response body, clients specify an Accept-Encoding request header.